 The economies of many countries, including India, have been crippled by COVID-19.
 Tough lockdowns confine millions to their homes, cutting off their usual sources of income.
-Times like these highlight the value brought by remote trading tools.
+Times like these highlight the value brought by remote trading platforms and tools.
 Not only can you make some extra cash from home.
-With the right platform, this activity can become your full-time job.
+With the right platform for trading, this activity can become your full-time job.
 But which software is best?

 Discover five steps that will help you identify the best trading terminal.
 Making the right choice is crucial.
 With a flawed platform, profitable trading is impossible.
 You need a comprehensive system that will facilitate your every move.
 From market analysis to execution, all stages must go smoothly.